Fgergo1/Horoscopus/README.md

 To set up the Application locally, follow these simple steps:

 *Database Setup*:

 1. Create a PostgreSQL database using pgAdmin or any other tool of your choice.
    Navigate to `backend/src/main/resources/application.properties`.
    Update the values of `spring.datasource.username`, `spring.datasource.password`, and `spring.datasource.url` to match your PostgreSQL database credentials and connection URL.

-2. Frontend Setup:
+   *Frontend Setup*:

-   Open a terminal and navigate to the root of the project.
+2. Open a terminal and navigate to the root of the project.
    Go to `/frontend/horoscopus-frontend`.
    Run npm install to install the required frontend dependencies.

-3. Backend Setup:
+   *Backend Setup*:

-   Navigate to `/backend` in the terminal.
+3. Navigate to `/backend` in the terminal.
    Run mvn clean install to build the backend project.

-4. Start Backend:
+   *Start Backend*:

-   After building, start the backend server by running mvn `spring-boot:run` in the `/backend` folder.
+4. After building, start the backend server by running mvn `spring-boot:run` in the `/backend` folder.

-5. Start Frontend:
+   *Start Frontend*:
-   In another terminal window/tab, navigate to `/frontend/horoscopus-frontend`.
+5. In another terminal window/tab, navigate to `/frontend/horoscopus-frontend`.
    Start the frontend development server with `npm run dev`.

-6. Accessing the Application:
+   *Accessing the Application*:

-   Once both backend and frontend servers are running, access the application by visiting `localhost:5173` in your web browser.
+6. Once both backend and frontend servers are running, access the application by visiting `localhost:5173` in your web browser.

 ### Contact

 Email: farkasgergot@gmail.com

 ### Useful resources